Colonial Airlines: History

 puddle jumper flight from LGA making an 11:50 am Monday–Friday flag stop at Poughkeepsie's Dutchess County Airport en route to Montreal and Ottawa, Canada, with intermediate stops at Albany, New York, Rutland, Vermont, and Burlington, Vermont.

 Merger with Eastern Air Lines

 The airline operated for a period of five years during which a fierce competition was fought for its control between Eastern Air Lines and National Airlines.
-After several reversals of government policy, Eastern Airlines emerged as the acquirer and the operational merger took place on 1 June 1956.
+After several reversals of government policy, Eastern Air Lines emerged as the acquirer and the operational merger took place on 1 June 1956.
 A few years following the merger, many of the Colonial's more rural destinations were deleted from Eastern's route network.
 Eastern was bought by Texas Air Corporation in 1986.
-In 1991 Eastern Airlines ceased operation and some of its assets were assigned to Continental Airlines.
+In 1991 Eastern Air Lines ceased operation and some of its assets were assigned to Continental Airlines.
 In 2010 Continental merged with United Airlines.

 Fleet

 At the time of the merger, Colonial had eight DC-3 and five DC-4 aircraft.